Tactile Narratives in Virtual Reality

 In revision for a planned submission to CHI 2025

-[Code and PDF of the thesis will be provided upon request for review.
+[Code will be provided upon request for review.
 The GitHub repository is currently private until published]